Hello ALL I wanted to share this link=>> Wealthy Affiliate Training Outdated,<<== to my Scam page.

-Trustpilot, whose software premise sound like improving the customer experience is their aim, was founded in Copenhagen, Denmark in 2007.
+Trustpilot, whose software premise sounds like improving the customer experience is their aim, was founded in Copenhagen, Denmark in 2007.
 Their running experience as a company–has its legitimacy stem from offering businesses worldwide a service into which provides a connection for collecting and responding to reviews for free.
-(Using a technology similar to Google Analytic.)
+(Using a technology similar to Google Analytics.)

 But is improving customer experience their primary goal?

-Believe it or not I think getting clientele use to having exceptional costumer experience should be regarded by businesses.
+Believe it or not, I think getting clientele use to having exceptional customer experience should be regarded by businesses.

 Since different ways improve customer experience.
-In my attempt to uncover some basics about this foundation’s model, I hope to open your eyes to a potential “consumer review website” in which it claims to be able to offer as a business-service, reports to keep you & I steps ahead of our competitors.
+In my attempt to uncover some basics about this foundation’s model, I hope to open your eyes to a potential “consumer review website” which it claims to be able to offer as a business service, reports to keep you & Me steps ahead of our competitors.

-I am going to push your mood around thru some real simple insight(s) about Trustpilots reach–generating reviews that boast to improve our digital marketing performance, but does it also improve the user experience too?
-These are service components that should be about how to improve the user experience too–which I didn’t discover since learning of Trustpilot– on how their (reporting) reviews are suppose to yield concrete results..
+I am going to push your mood around thru some real simple insight(s) about Trustpilot’s reach–generating reviews that boast to improve our digital marketing performance, but does it also improve the user experience too?
+These are service components that should be about how to improve the user experience too–which I didn’t discover since learning of Trustpilot– on how their (reporting) reviews are supposed to yield concrete results…

 So before I get started on what we can do to better the user experience I want to point out and to clarify a piece of information that I think is of keen importance to remember: